davFaithid/tetris-disassembly/README.md

 	make 3ds

-and should produce `Tetris.cia` and feel free to test in [Citra] (https://citra-emu.org/) or on console.
+and should produce `Tetris.cia` and feel free to test in [Citra](https://citra-emu.org/), [vvctre](https://vvanelslande.github.io/vvctre/requirements/), or on console.
 # Other Disassemblies
 Be sure to check out [**osnr**'s](https://github.com/osnr/tetris) disassembly of tetris (which is slightly different.)